Counseling Degrees & Licenses in Arizona

 |

-Behavior Analyst licenses issued in Arizona expire on May 1st of odd-numbered years.
+Behavior Analyst licenses issued in Arizona must be renewed every other year on the last day of the birth month of the licensee.
 Renewal fees are $500 per biennium.
 Analysts are required to complete 30 hours of continuing education per renewal cycle.
 Four of those 30 hours must be in ethics. |

 Marriage and Family Therapy Licenses in Arizona